How to paint skin

 ► Lights and shadows (Theory)

-Lights and shadows give volume to a drawing, in drawing when painting skin we create volumes that shape the body, knowing this, it is important to know the fundamentals.
+Light and shadow give volume to a drawing, in drawing when painting skin we create volumes that give shape to the body, knowing this, it is important to know the basics.

-Although lights and shadows are also used for flat drawings, they do not provide great depth, but speaking of 3D drawings, it is necessary to give a three-dimensional sensation to a 2D plane by applying light and shadow correctly.
-More than anything, it is required to give the impression of images that leap into reality; we achieve this by using a play of shadows and lights.
+Although light and shadow are also used for flat drawings, they do not provide great depth, but speaking of 3D drawings it is necessary to give the three-dimensional sensation to a 2D plane by applying light and shadow correctly.
+More than anything, it is required to give the impression of images that jump to reality, we achieve this by using a game of shadows and lights.

-Light allows us to see contours, textures and colors, in this sense we will have: direct light, reflected light.
+Light allows us to see contours, textures and colours, in this sense we have: direct light, reflected light.

-DIRECT LIGHT: Comes from a light source with its own light energy, such as sunlight, light bulbs, flashlights, etc.
+DIRECT LIGHT: It comes from a light source with its own light energy, such as sunlight, light bulbs, flashlights, etc.

-As for the shadows, remember that they are responsible for giving volume to the painting.
-They are divided into: own, reflective and predictive.
-Below is a short description:
+As for shadows, remember that they are responsible for giving volume to the painting.
+They are divided into: proper, reflexive and predictive.
+Here is a brief description:

-OWN SHADOW: It means that it is the area where light cannot reach directly, it is the twilight area, and the color is usually darker.
+PROPER SHADOW: This means that it is the area where the light cannot reach directly, it is the area of twilight, and the color is usually darker.

 PROJECTED SHADOW: It is the shadow that the object reflects on the surface where the object is located.
-This shadow has the characteristics that the farthest part of the object is diffuse and the closest part is dark and hard.
+This shadow has the characteristics that the part furthest from the object is diffuse and the closest is dark and hard.

-REFLECTED SHADOW: It is the shadow that an object projects on another object, that is, they are neighbors between objects and are generated under reflected light.
-This is best understood by placing an object of a different color.
-The light that the secondary object reflects to the primary object will be proportional to its own color.
-All objects reflect their color, including skin (explained below).
+REFLECTED SHADOW: It is the shadow projected by an object on another object, that is, they are neighbouring objects and are generated under reflected light.
+This is best understood by placing an object of a different colour.
+The light that the secondary object reflects on the primary object will be proportional to its own colour.
+All objects reflect their colour, including skin (explained below).

-To shade in a drawing it is important to know the elements that we must reflect.
-For this there are two types of lighting: natural and artificial.
-These lights are relevant to a skin quality explained later.
+To shade a drawing, it is important to know which elements to reflect.
+For this, there are two types of lighting: natural and artificial.
+These lights are relevant to a quality of the skin explained later.

-NATURAL LIGHT: It is the light reflected by the Sun or the Moon.
+NATURAL LIGHT: This is the light reflected by the Sun or the Moon.
 Since the light source is far away, it travels parallel, in a straight line.
-It is projected onto the object at an angle of 45º and has the same shape and extension as the illuminated object.
+It is projected onto the object at a 45º angle and has the same shape and extension as the illuminated object.

-ARTIFICIAL LIGHT: It is the electric light projected by electric lamps, flashlights, candles or light bulbs, and spreads in straight and radial directions.
-The projection onto the subject is not an angular projection and casts a wider, thinner shape onto the subject.
+ARTIFICIAL LIGHT: It is the electric light projected by electric lamps, lanterns, candles or light bulbs, and it propagates in straight and radial directions.
+The projection on the subject is not an angular projection and gives a wider and thinner shape to the subject.

 ► Paint skin

-With the above, already in our memory we can now learn to paint skin.
+With the above in our memory we can now learn how to paint skin.
 I will use a sphere to explain it.

-What we have to do first is determine where the light will come from to consequently know where the shadows will be, and thus, apply the structure of lights and shadows described previously.
+What we need to do first is to determine where the light will come from so that we know where the shadows will be, and thus, apply the structure of light and shadow described above.
 Then apply the base color.
-After it is applied, let's create a "New Layer" in "Flatten to Layer Below" mode.
-In this layer you are going to apply small green and reddish spots with the airbrush at a low opacity.
+After it is applied, we will create a "New Layer" in "Flatten to Layer Below" mode.
+On this layer you will apply with the airbrush at a low opacity some small green and reddish spots.
 Use the blur tool to make them diffuse.
 This is to simulate the internal processes of the skin, which I explain below.
 This step is optional.

-Above the above we will create another layer in "Flatten to lower layer" mode and we will change the blending mode to "Multiply".
+Above the above we will create another layer in "Flatten to layer below" mode and change the blending mode to "Multiply".
 This is where we will apply the shadows with the same base color.
-Because you are in multiply mode, the base color will now look darker.
-It is not essential to set the layer to multiply, you can also do it yourself by choosing a dark color, but it is easier this way.
-Once the shadow has been applied, on an equal layer above it in "Attach to lower layer" mode we will place the lights and mix everything homogeneously.
-With the information in the first section, if you know where the light comes from, you know where the shadows are.
+Because it is in multiply mode, the base color will now look darker.
+It is not essential to put the layer in multiply mode, you can also do it yourself by choosing a dark color, but it is easier this way.
+Once the shadow is applied, in a layer above it in "Flatten to layer below" mode we will place the lights and blend everything homogeneously.
+With the information from the first section, if you know where the light comes from, you know where the shadows are.

-Having finished the above, now it is the turn to place the brightness of the direct light, place this in the point of greatest light using the airbrush.
+Once the above is finished, now it is time to place the brightness of the direct light, you place it at the point of greatest light using the airbrush.
 Use a light color.
-If you feel that it is too shiny, lower the opacity of the layer.
+If you feel that it is too bright, lower the opacity of the layer.

-Then, add another layer in "Flatten to Layer Below" mode where I will place the pore texture (textures are explained a few sections below).
-To do this, take a brush that had a grain texture, using a dark brown and a medium size brush, apply the texture all over the sphere.
-I lowered the opacity of the layer so that the pores were not so intensely visible.
+Next, I added another layer in "Flatten to Layer Below" mode where I will place the texture of the pores (textures are explained a few sections below).
+To do this, I took a brush with a grainy texture, using a dark brown and a medium brush size, and applied the texture all over the sphere.
+I lowered the opacity of the layer so that the pores would not be so intensely visible.

-As a final step, place a layer in "Flatten to Layer Below" mode and change its "Layer Mode" to "Overlay."
-In this layer I applied with the airbrush a saturated orange color that lives on the border of light and shadow.
+As a last step, I placed a layer in "Flatten to Layer Below" mode and changed the "Layer Mode" to "Overlay".
+On this layer I applied a vivid saturated orange color with the airbrush at the limit of light and shadow.
 I blurred it a little.
-To give realism, normally if you look at the boundaries of light and shadow there is a small saturation line.
+To give it realism, normally if you look at the limits of light and shadow there is a small saturation line.

 Note: All layers in "Flatten to Layer Below" mode are referenced to the base color layer.

-Ready, we now know how to paint skin!!!
-If you notice, the teachings explained in the section on lights and shadows were followed.
+Done, we now know how to paint skin!!!
+If you notice, we followed the instructions explained in the section on lights and shadows.

 ► Skin tones

-With color theory we can extract colors from non-human skin.
-Unfortunately, I am not going to explain all the color theory because it would be a very long explanation, but I am going to tell you the main things you can do in Clip Studio when it comes to lighting.
+With color theory we can get non-human skin colors.
+Unfortunately, I'm not going to explain the whole color theory because it would be a very long explanation, but I'm going to tell you the main things you can do in Clip Studio when lighting.

 First, you need to consider the average local skin tone.
-This color is defined as areas where shadows, midtones, highlights, or highlights remain unchanged.
+This color is defined as areas where shadows, midtones, highlights or reflections remain unchanged.
 In a simple way, this is what we call a person's "skin color", namely black, white and brown.

-Second, to obtain a gradient scale it is important not to move to black or white because the result is grayish, not natural.
-It is best to choose the colors diagonally, delimit the center and curve as shown below.
-The first one is a bad example and the others are acceptable.
+Second, to get a gradient scale it is important not to move to black or white because the result is grayish, not natural.
+It is best to choose the colors diagonally, delimit the center and in a curve.

 Human skin has many colors, from dark brown to almost white.
-So the question is, what values do I use to have realistic and decent skin?
-Well, here is the magical and simple technique: An eyedropper and a reference.
+So the question is, what values do I use to get realistic and decent skin?
+Well, here is the magic and simple technique: An eye dropper and a reference.

 To get a realistic skin tone, nothing is easier than clicking a photo.
 So, take high-quality images, references.
-Look for extreme values when sampling: look for the brightest and darkest points.
-There is good tone under the hair or under the chin; on the cheeks, nose and forehead, you can find shiny areas; Find another place to test the midtones.
+Look for extreme values when sampling: look for the brightest and darkest spots.
+There is good tone under the hair or under the chin; on the cheeks, nose and forehead, you can find bright areas; find another place to sample the midtones.

 • COLOR MAPS